St. Athanasius College

 Proficiency in reading, writing, and speaking English.

-The ability to execute and complete a project either in the workforce or at one's home church once each semester.
+The ability to execute and complete practicum projects either in the workforce or at one's home church.
+Those in the Satellite Campus Program must complete their practicum at the host parish.

 Students may transfer up to 45 credit hours into the program.
 Send unofficial transcripts for evaluation to firstname.lastname@example.org.
 Upon acceptance, official transcripts are required immediately.